-- How do we provide visual evidence for our design decisions? - How do we develop a productive way of working that incorporates the complex realities of multiple voices, scales and fields of expertise? - What is the agency of the urban designer? - How do we design the process by which change happens together with its outcome? - Who are we designing for?
+- How do we develop a productive way of working that incorporates the complex realities of multiple voices, scales, and fields of expertise? - What is the agency of the urban designer? - How do we design the process by which change happens together with its outcome? - How do we provide visual evidence for our design decisions? - Who are we designing for?
 Who are the actors in a given urban design project?